 Before really launching my own jewelry business I worked and tried to learn as much as I could from within the jewelry industry.
 I come from a background of working in a high end jewelry store on an illustrious street in Santa Monica, California where price tags ranged upwards of tens of thousands of dollars.
 Needless to say, all of the jewelry there was gold & platinum with occasional silver.
 While I love gold & platinum jewelry, I try to offer my regular collections in a more affordable price range for the (not-so) average working woman without sacrificing quality.
 There are sooooo many kinds of metals out there to choose from when it comes to buying jewelry.
 Materials range from cheap base metal to things with a heftier price tag like gold & platinum.
 For this post I want to focus on a metal rich in color, versatility and history but is sometimes overlooked as a great option for heirloom jewelry....Brass.

 Your first line of defense is prevention.
 You can swim & shower in your pieces (which I find a huge plus).
 But keep keep it looking great by always drying it thoroughly afterwards.
 Do this by just patting it with a towel after it gets wet.
 You should also keep it in a dark pouch or ziplock bag in your jewelry box when not in use to prevent prolonged exposure to the elements that can also cause it to patina.
-But if you aren't able to maintain that kind of a regimen for your brass jewelry (and admittedly it hard for me....) there is still a quick and easy fix: clean it.
-All with ingredients that you probably already have in your kitchen.
+But if you aren't able to maintain that kind of a regimen for your brass jewelry (and admittedly it can be hard for me....) there is still a quick and easy fix: clean it.
+Yep, just like all things that get messed up, just clean it up.
+This can be done entirely with ingredients that you probably already have in your kitchen.
 There are many DIY Brass Cleaning Recipes online but this is the one we like to use:

 - 1 teaspoon salt